Terry P. Lybrand

 Our current research interests are focused in several key areas.
 One area of research involves the use of computational methods to provide detailed molecular models for ligand-macromolecule recognition and binding processes.
 These studies can also suggest structural modifications for ligands (or biomacromolecules) that may enhance desired biological effects.
 For example, one active research project uses molecular modeling tools to help explain the molecular basis for the exquisitely tight binding of biotin to streptavidin.
 Collaborators are using site-directed mutagenesis, calorimetry, and x-ray crystallography to provide supporting data in these studies.
 Another project focuses on detailed study of cyclooxygenase structure-function relationships, reaction mechanism details, and inhibitor complexes.

 A second area of research employs molecular modeling techniques, together with data from biochemical and biophysical studies, to generate three-dimensional models for protein-ligand complexes and protein oligomer assemblies not currently tractable to direct experimental structural characterization.
 One project involves an examination of structure-function relationships in bacterial chemotaxis receptors.

 A final area of major research activity involves the development

 of new mathematical models and computer software to aid in

 modeling studies such as those outlined above.
 Much effort in recent

-differences and solvation effects accurately in molecular dynamics
+structural fluctuations and solvation effects accurately in molecular dynamics

 simulations, as well as the development of algorithms for analysis